nasriblack/SoftBussBookingBack1.1/README.md

     - [X] Check if user Exist in white list ( by email ? or by id?)
 - [X] it will have an Admin , User as role
 - [X] As USER i can see the reservation list => reservation
+- [X] Implement the reservartion flow => reservation
+    - [X] Change the seatId to unique in prisma schema
+    - [X] Add enum of destination
+    - [X] As user i can make the reservation
+        - [X] i can make a reservation with simple ( no middelware)
+        - [X] i can't take already reserved seat
+        - [X] i can't make double reservation
+        - [X] i can't make reservation if my ID is false

 ---